ansys/pysherlock/README.rst

 You must have a licensed copy of `Ansys Sherlock <https://www.ansys.com/products/structures/ansys-sherlock>`_ installed either in your local or remote machine.
-When using a remote session, a connection to that session must be reachable from your Python program.
+When using a remote session, a connection to that remote machine must be available from your Python program.

 Documentation and issues
 ------------------------